treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 Undocumented DBCC statements that are enabled in SQL Server aren't supported in SQL Managed Instance.

 - Only a limited number of Global Trace flags are supported.
 Session-level `Trace flags` aren't supported.
-See [Trace flags](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql).
+See [Trace Flags](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql).
 - [DBCC TRACEOFF](/sql/t-sql/database-console-commands/dbcc-traceoff-transact-sql) and [DBCC TRACEON](/sql/t-sql/database-console-commands/dbcc-traceon-transact-sql) work with the limited number of global trace-flags.
 - [DBCC CHECKDB](/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql) with options REPAIR_ALLOW_DATA_LOSS, REPAIR_FAST, and REPAIR_REBUILD can't be used because database can't be set in `SINGLE_USER` mode - see [ALTER DATABASE differences](#alter-database-statement).
 Potential database corruption is handled by the Azure support team.
-Contact Azure support if there is any indication of database corruption.
+Contact Azure support if there's any indication of database corruption.

 ### Distributed transactions

 [T-SQL and .NET based distributed transactions across managed instances](../database/elastic-transactions-overview.md#transactions-for-sql-managed-instance) are generally available.
-Other scenarios, such as XA transactions, distributed transactions between managed instances and other participants and more, are supported with [DTC for Azure SQL Managed Instance](./distributed-transaction-coordinator-dtc.md), which is available in public preview.
+Other scenarios, such as XA transactions, distributed transactions between managed instances and other participants and more, are supported with [Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance](distributed-transaction-coordinator-dtc.md), which is available in public preview.

 ### Extended Events